 One important design feature of several IEAs is the creation of a collective body.
-According to our estimates, forty-one percent of IEAs concluded from 1945 to 2018 created a collective body.
+According to our estimates, 41 percent of IEAs concluded from 1945 to 2018 created a collective body.
 IEAs employ different terms to describe these collective bodies, including Commissions, Assemblies, Committees, Meetings of Parties, and Conferences of the Parties.
-Some bring together all parties and others are comprised of only a subset of parties.
+Some bring together all parties, and others comprise only a subset of parties.
 All these entities regularly convene representatives of the parties to perform various governance tasks.
-These tasks can include: amending the original agreement, adopting specific regulations, expressing recommendations, sharing information, instructing research, overseeing a secretariat, adopting arrangements with intergovernmental organizations, establishing subsidiary bodies, monitoring compliance, enforcing rules and adjudicating disputes (Bradley and Kelley 2008).
+These tasks can include amending the original agreement, adopting specific regulations, expressing recommendations, sharing information, instructing research, overseeing a secretariat, adopting arrangements with intergovernmental organizations, establishing subsidiary bodies, monitoring compliance, enforcing rules, and adjudicating disputes (Churchill and Ulfstein 2000).

-The creation of such a collective body is related to-but distinct from-what the literature refers to as "pooling" and "delegation" (Koremenos 2008: 152).
-The term pooling relates to the voting rules associated with collective decision-making (Hooghe and Marks 2015) rather than to the dichotomous decision of whether or not to create a collective body at all-our focus here.
-The creation of a collective body should also be differentiated from delegation from states to an external third party, such as an international secretariat or a non-governmental entity as they have different causes and consequences (Lake 2007).
-Delegation involves the granting of authority from a principal to an agent that will act on the principal's behalf (Bradley & Kelley 2008), while in a collective body, principals act on their own behalves.
+The creation of such a collective body is related to-but distinct from what the literature refers to as pooling and delegation.
+The term pooling relates to the voting rules associated with collective decision-making (Hooghe and Marks 2015) rather than to the dichotomous decision of whether to create a collective body at all-our focus here.
+The creation of a collective body should also be differentiated from delegation from states to an external third party, such as an international secretariat or a nongovernmental entity, as they have different causes and consequences (Lake 2007).
+Delegation involves the granting of authority from a principal to an agent that will act on the principal's behalf, while in a collective body, principals act on their own behalves.

 Collective bodies are beneficial to environmental cooperation due to the incomplete contracting problem.
-It is impractical and impossible for negotiators to specify all potential matters that may arise in the future due to uncertainty and practical limitations.
-This makes all contracts-including IEAs-necessarily incomplete.
+Owing to uncertainty and practical limitations, it is impossible for negotiators to specify all potential matters that may arise in the future (Hart and Moore 1988).
+This makes IEAs necessarily incomplete.
 Collective bodies help to mitigate this incomplete contracting problem by reducing transaction costs associated with further cooperation and facilitating adaptation to changing circumstances.
-They enable the adaptation of IEAs when, for example, a new substance is found to be environmentally harmful or a new species is found to be endangered.
+They enable the adaptation of IEAs when, for example, a new substance is found to be harmful or a new species is found to be endangered.
 Parties can then amend their obligations through the IEA's collective body (Wiersema 2009).